How to Lie with Charts

 Select all three columns and Insert > Chart to produce a default line chart with two data series: temperature (in blue) and US GDP (in red).

-- Finish your chart by adjusting Vertical Axis for temperature change, but with even more exaggeration than you did in step 5 above.
+- Finish your chart by adjusting Vertical Axis for temperature change, but with even more exaggeration than you did in the previous section on “Lengthen the vertical axis to flatten the line.”
 This time, change the minimum value to 0 (to match the right-axis baseline for US GDP) and the maximum to 10, to flatten the temperature line even further.
-Add a title, source, and labels to make it look more authoritative, as shown in Figure 15.9.
+Add a title, source, and labels to make it look more authoritative, as shown in Figure 14.9.

 You may feel frustrated that data visualization lacks clearly-defined design rules for many cases, like we are accustomed to reading in our math, science, or grammar textbooks.
 Instead, remember that the important visualization rule is a three-step process: never blindly accept the default, explore how different designs affect the appearance of your interpretation, and use your best judgement to tell true and meaningful data stories.